charvi03/Face-Mask-Detection-in-Hospital-Monitoring-System/README.md

-# Installing PyTorch, TensorFlow, and JAX on Apple Silicon
+# Installing PyTorch, TensorFlow, and JAX
 Create a virtual environment and update pip:

 ```